Unraveling Broccoli Cravings: 5 Surprising Reasons

 Broccoli is a superfood that offers many benefits for the female body.
 Rich in nutrients like vitamins A, C, and E, broccoli helps to keep skin and hair healthy.
 It also aids in digestion and helps to regulate hormone levels.

-Broccoli is especially beneficial for women who are pregnant or of childbearing age, as it helps to prevent birth defects and provides essential nutrients for fetal development.
+Broccoli is especially beneficial for pregnant or childbearing women, as it helps prevent birth defects and provides essential nutrients for fetal development.

-For example, magnesium deficiency, iron deficiency and overall digestive system health all benefit by having a cup serving of broccoli frequently!
+For example, magnesium deficiency, iron deficiency, and overall digestive system health all benefit from having a cup serving of broccoli frequently!

 However, all women can benefit from adding broccoli to their diet.
-So eat up and enjoy all the amazing health benefits broccoli has to offer!
+So eat up and enjoy all the fantastic health benefits broccoli offers!

 Is it OK to eat a lot of broccoli?

 Boosting your intake of broccoli is a great way to improve your health.
-This cruciferous vegetable is packed with vitamins, minerals, and antioxidants, and has been linked to a lower risk of cancer, heart disease, and other chronic conditions.
-Broccoli is also a good source of fiber, which is important for digestive health.
+This cruciferous vegetable is packed with vitamins, minerals, and antioxidants and has been linked to a lower risk of cancer, heart disease, and other chronic conditions.
+Broccoli is also a good source of fiber, which is essential for digestive health.

 And if you’re trying to lose weight, broccoli can be a helpful addition to your diet.
-This nutrient-rich veggie is low in calories but high in volume, which means it can help you feel full without adding a lot of extra calories to your meal.
+This nutrient-rich veggie is low in calories but high in volume, so it can help you feel full without adding extra calories to your meal.
 So go ahead and enjoy broccoli in moderation.
 It’s a healthy food that can benefit your overall health.

 Jared Levenson is a former binge eating wrestler turned Zen Buddhist Monk, Internal Family Systems counselor and nutrition wellness coach.
 He's helped hundreds of people through universal meal principles and internal family systems to make peace with food, stop binge eating, and find true health and wholeness.